wanelo/wanelo.github.io/_drafts/2016-02-03-decoupling-distributed-ruby-applications-with-rabbitmq.md

 Naming queues based entirely on purpose can also obfuscate the location of consumer code.
 You've just received a critical alert saying that the `product.created` queue is backed up.
 What application owns that queue?

 We've found that it's much easier to name queues based on our consumer applications.
 Instead of `product.created`, we'll name our queues `product-feeds.product.created` or `website.product.created`.
-This greatly reduces confusion, and renders queue names collisions extremely unlikely.
+This greatly reduces confusion, and renders queue name collisions extremely unlikely.

 ### Consistent grammar in routing keys and queue names